-The company is contesting the demand and the management and its tax advisors believe that its position will likely be upheld in the appellate process.
+The Company is contesting the demands and the Management and its tax advisors believe that its position will likely be upheld in the appellate process.
 No additional provision has been accrued in the financial statements for the tax demand raised.
-The management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position and results of operations.
+Management believes that the ultimate outcome of this proceeding will not have a material adverse effect on the Company's financial position and results of operations.
+The tax demand related to fiscal 2004 is pending before the Commissioner of Income tax (Appeals), Bangalore.
+The Company is in the process of filing an appeal before the Commissioner of Income Tax (Appeals), Bangalore for the tax demand related to fiscal 2005.